CUBRID/cubrid-manual/en/sql/function/analysis_fn.rst

     :param expression: An expression that returns a numeric value
     :param ALL: Used to calculate the standard variance for all values.
 It is the default value.
-    :param DISTINCT,DISTINCTROW,UNIQUE: Used used to calculate the standard variance for the unique values without duplicates.
+    :param DISTINCT,DISTINCTROW,UNIQUE: Used to calculate the standard variance for the unique values without duplicates.
     :rtype: DOUBLE

-The return value is the same as the square root of it's sample variance (:func:`VAR_SAMP`) and it is a **DOUBLE** type.
+The return value is the same as the square root of its sample variance (:func:`VAR_SAMP`) and it is a **DOUBLE** type.
 If there are no rows that can be used for calculating a result, **NULL** is returned.

 The following are the formulas applied to the function.